CALL FOR NOMINATIONS

 1. Are 2 Megapixel (MP) in size or larger (6MP+preferred).

 2. Show before and after sequences (preference is for historic photos from the origins of the mine and/or the reclamation work to show progress).

-If a project is selected for an award, nominees will be asked to submit a brief presentation about the project at the technical session at the 2018 NAAMLP Conference in Williamsburg, Virginia on September 10, 2018.
+If a project is selected for an award, nominees will be asked to submit a brief presentation about the project at the technical session at the 2022 NAAMLP Conference in Grand Junction, Colorado on October 17, 2022.

 1. Innovative use of current technology (16 pts.)

 2. Difficulty of Achieving Reclamation under Existing Conditions (24 pts.)

 a.
 Eﬀective/innovative use of technology (7)

 b.
 Landscape conforms to the natural environment (9)

 c.
 Elimination of significant health and safety problem (9)

 4. Funding (15 pts.)